Keyboard shortcuts

 [app_vm_config.fp2]

-The supported_modulus parameter is a list of moduli that the guest program will use.
+The supported_moduli parameter is a list of moduli that the guest program will use.
 They must be provided in decimal format in the .toml file.
+The order of moduli in [app_vm_config.modular] must match the order in the moduli_init! macro.
+Similarly, the order of moduli in [app_vm_config.fp2] must match the order in the complex_init! macro.
+Also, each modulus in [app_vm_config.fp2] must be paired with the name of the corresponding struct in complex_declare!.

 Example program